erik-riklund/wow/Backbone/README.md

 Backbone is built to streamline the process of addon development by offering:

-- A clean, intuitive and performant structure.
+- A clean, easy-to-use and performant structure.
 - Utilities for common tasks such as event handling, configuration, and data storage.
 - Compatibility with the latest versions of World of Warcraft.